Lewis Structure Of S2o3 2

 Molecular Geometry and VSEPR Theory

 Understanding the molecular geometry of S₂O₃²⁻ requires applying the Valence Shell Electron Pair Repulsion (VSEPR) theory.
 The central sulfur atom is surrounded by four electron groups (three oxygen atoms and one sulfur atom).
-According to VSEPR theory, this arrangement leads to a tetrahedral electron geometry.
-However, since one of the positions is occupied by the sulfur atom, the molecular geometry is actually tetrahedral.
-The bond angles will be approximately 109.5 degrees.
+On the flip side, according to VSEPR theory, this arrangement leads to a tetrahedral electron geometry.
+Even so, since one of the positions is occupied by the sulfur atom, the molecular geometry is actually tetrahedral.
+In practice, the bond angles will be approximately 109.
+5 degrees.

 Importance and Applications of Thiosulfate